RaspberryPiFoundation/webdev-curriculum/en-GB/04 Styling Webpages/04 Styling Webpages.md

 It’s much more noticeable now right?

-### If you have Firefox or Chrome web-browser only.

-Actually, there is another value for text-decoration called blink.
-I’m not going to tell you what it does.
-You have to try it. `text-decoration: blink;` (it get’s a bit annoying after a while, you can go back to underline if you prefer).

 # Step 6.
 Centering text (and images) horizontally { .activity}

 All our text is all the way over on the left.
 We can change that using `text-align:center` (it also takes ‘right’, ‘left’ is the default).